hsemple/pythongis_tutorials/docs/source/getting_started.rst

 Setting up Development Environments
 ======================================

-For these tutorials, we will run our Python scripts in different development environments depending on what needs to be accomplished.bWe will use the following development environments: the Standard Python Distribution, Anaconda Distribution, ArcGIS Pro, ArcGIS API for Python, and QGIS.
+For these tutorials, we will run our Python scripts in different development environments depending on what needs to be accomplished.
+We will use the following development environments: the Standard Python Distribution, Anaconda Distribution, ArcGIS Pro, ArcGIS API for Python, and QGIS.
 This will give users an opportunity to familiarize themselves with these various platforms.

 |